top of page

 The techniques that the firefighters use include extreme activities such as binge eating, drug or alcohol abuse, self-mutilation, inappropriate or abusive sexual activity, physical illness, or other extreme forms of dissociation.
 A firefighter engages in any self-serving activity that will numb or distract from intensely arising emotional pain.

 This extreme mode of coping is the place from which all of our unbalanced, addictive, self-abusive and obsessive behaviours arise.
-While managers are controlled and organized and highly rational, firefighters will use any means necessary to numb emotional pain.
+While managers are controlled, organized, and highly rational, firefighters will use any means necessary to numb emotional pain.
 These self-focused, emergency behaviours leave a wake of destruction.

 Restoring Balance, Harmony, and Leadership

-Every personality part has a valuable role to play, and each part will eagerly leave their extreme roles given the love, self-acceptance and inner nurturing that you provide through the loving witnessing presence of your Authentic Self.
+Every personality part has a valuable role, and each part will eagerly leave its extreme roles given the love, self-acceptance and inner nurturing you provide through the loving witnessing presence of your Authentic Self.

 Creative multiplicity can be a profoundly moving and fun process.
-You can grow to respect and appreciate all of the parts of yourself.
-Your personality parts have kept you safe, helped you to function, and brought you intact to this present moment.
+You can grow to respect and appreciate all of your personality parts which have kept you safe, helped you function, and brought you intact to this present moment.

 With love